Automatic Ontologies

 Inject: Connect any source

-The Rippletide engine ingests, in parallel: documents (policies, contracts, SOPs, runbooks, onboarding guides, regulatory texts, any format), APIs and system schemas (CRM, ERP, ticketing, payment systems, identity providers), vector stores (existing RAG corpora and embeddings, recomposed into structured meaning), workflow logs and execution histories (what your processes actually do, not what their diagrams claim they do), and evaluated agent traces (every action your agents take, paired with its verified outcome).
+The Rippletide engine can ingest documents (policies, contracts, SOPs, runbooks), APIs and system schemas (CRM, ERP, ticketing, payment systems, identity providers), workflow histories, and evaluated agent traces paired with verified outcomes.

 A trace without an outcome is a sequence of actions.
 A trace with an outcome is a learning signal.
 Rippletide does not learn from noise.
 It learns from results.